-In 2016/17, 94.1 per cent of patients were seen, treated and discharged or admitted within four hours in Scotland’s A&Es.
-This is the best performance since 2011/12.
-Scotland continues to see the best A&E performance across the UK administrations – and has done for over two years.
+This winter was a challenge for health and social care.
+In 2017/18, 92.2 per cent of patients were seen, treated and discharged or admitted within four hours in Scotland’s A&E departments.
+Scotland continues to see the best A&E performance across the UK administrations – and has done so for more than three years.

 Detecting Cancer Early

 The most deprived communities in Scotland have seen the largest increase in people diagnosed at the earliest stage of breast, lung and colorectal cancers - an 11.8 per cent increase.
 For lung cancer specifically there has been a 31.0 per cent increase in stage 1 diagnoses in the most deprived areas since the Detect Cancer Early (DCE) Programme began in 2012.